joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

      	...
     });

-The image below, illustrates how all of the elements in a Scope Chain connect:
+The image below illustrates how all of the elements in a Scope Chain connect:

 ![](images/ScopeChain.png)